unboundedsystems/adapt/docs/developer_setup.md

         Cut and paste the output of the shell command above into the value for this new variable and click save.

+    1. Adapt unit test SSH key

+        **You'll need to [request a copy of the Adapt unit test SSH private key](#adapt-unit-test-ssh-key) first**

+        Once you have that, go to your fork's web UI page and navigate to:

+        `Settings > CI/CD > Variables`

+        Create a new variable:
+        * `ADAPT_UNIT_TEST_KEY`

+        Cut and paste the text of the private SSH key into the value for this new variable and click save.

 1. Register the runner to your fork